wencruz/ModuleManager/Module-Manager-Handbook.md

   ...(stuff)
 }
 ```
-This will look for all PARTs that DON'T have any `TechRequired =` Field.
+This will look for all PARTs that DON'T have any `TechRequired =` Key.

 <br>
 - Specific Configuration